-- 1) Reduction of the investment universe (minimum 20% of the portfolio's equity and corporate bond components): - i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START score of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "E" to "A") may re-enter the sub-fund's investment universe if they have a START rating of "C" or higher. - 2) Active stewardship: companies' ESG engagement efforts contributing to a heightened awareness and improvement in their sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder (or bondholder) meetings.
+- 1) Reduction of the investment universe: The fund's investment universe is made up of the ICE BofA Global Corporate, ICE BofA Global High Yield and ICE BofA Emerging Markets Corporate Plus indices.
+This represents around 2,500 issuers (excluding sovereign and quasi-sovereign issuers).
+This investment universe is reduced by a minimum of 20% by applying the exclusions set out below. - i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: bond portfolio positions with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Issuers with a START score of "E" (on a rating scale from "E" to "A") on environmental or social pillars are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (rating of "E" to "A") may re-enter the fund's investment universe if they have a START rating of "C" or higher. - 2) Active stewardship for bondholders: ESG engagement efforts with companies, contributing to a heightened awareness and improvement in companies' sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder or bondholder meetings.